What Are Brittle Nails?

 - Biotin deficiency.
-Biotin, or vitamin B7, is an essential vitamin for healthy nail growth; therefore women with a biotin deficiency are a lot more likely to develop brittle nails.
+Biotin, or vitamin B7, is an essential vitamin for healthy nail growth; therefore, women with a biotin deficiency are much more likely to develop brittle nails.

 Triggers of Brittle Nails

-Keep reading to discover the signs and symptoms of brittle nail syndrome, to identify this nail condition over others, and to be able to choose an apt treatment for it.
+Keep reading to discover the signs and symptoms of brittle nail syndrome in order to identify this nail condition over others and be able to choose an apt treatment.

 Signs and Symptoms

-Brittle nails can manifest in many different ways, so each woman will experience the symptoms of brittle nails differently.
-However, there are some common nail symptoms that women suffering from hormonal imbalance are likely to develop.
+Brittle nails can manifest in many different ways.
+So, each woman will experience the symptoms of brittle nails differently.
+However, there are some common nail symptoms that women suffering from hormonal imbalances are likely to develop.

 Symptoms of Brittle Nails